10 Different types of Detergents & other Cleaning products for clothes

 Hard water is caused by minerals present in the water.
 As a result, detergent won’t lather up and clean clothes as effectively as with soft water.
 The clothes will look dull and white clothes especially will start to look grey after some time.

 Water softeners are added to the water to change the hard water property to soft.
 Usually, they are available as a tablet and they are added to each wash.
-Check out this post on different ways to reduce the hardness in water.

 10. Home remedies